jaymarspin/private-document-tunneling-system/README.md

-at /dist/lib once youre done you'll still encounter error that says a library is not found or something like that you'll need to remove the broken reference in the properties of the project search it on the internet if you find it hard to do
+at /dist/lib once youre done you'll still encounter error that says a library is not found or something like that you'll need to remove the broken reference in the properties of course you have to import the database in your phpmyadmin in xampp or any mysql database software the sql file is located in the database folder, create a database name it parish then import the sql file in there. in the connectionDetails.java you can see there the connection function to the database of software you have to modify a few codes there

 --Happy coding
   Jaymar Daligdig